The environment and host haloes of the brightest z~6 Lyman-break galaxies: Correlation Functions and HOD Modelling

 where $dP$ is the probability of finding two galaxies at an angular separation $\theta$, $\sigma$ is the surface number density of galaxies, $d\Omega$ is the solid angle.
 This is most commonly estimated by calculating $DD(\theta)$, the normalised number of galaxies at a given separation in the real data, and $RR(\theta)$, the corresponding figure for a synthetic catalogue of random galaxies identical to the data catalogue in every way (i.e. occupying the same field) except position.
 We use the \citet{Landy1993} estimator:

 which also uses $DR(\theta)$, data to random pairs, as it has a lower variance (as an estimator) and takes better account of edge effects.

-Uncertainties are calculated with `bootstrap resampling', which samples the galaxies with replacement from the dataset, from which we recalculate the correlation function (see \citealp{Ling1986}).
+Uncertainty on measurements of the correlation function can be broken down into i) `Poisson-like' uncertainty, which depends on the number density of the population tracing the underlying density field, and ii) `cosmic variance' uncertainty, which depends on how representative the volume under consideration is of structures on the scale of interest (see also section \ref{sec:cosmic_variance}).
+Estimates of uncertainty can be either `internal' (based solely on the data itself), `external' (based on comparison with mock catalogues from simulations or similar) or analytic (based on analytic equations from the the theory of clustering statistics, typically using 3rd or 4th order statistics).
+In this work uncertainties are calculated with the internal `bootstrap-object resampling' method, which samples the individual galaxies with replacement from the dataset, from which we recalculate the correlation function (see \citealp{Ling1986}).
 Repetition of this process produces multiple `realisations' of the correlation function, from which the covariance matrix of the $\omega(\theta)$ values can be estimated.
-It is possible to calculate the error bars from Poisson uncertainty on the DD values, but \citet{Cress1996} and \citet{Lindsay2014} found errors calculated in this manner were a factor of 1.5 to 2 smaller than those estimated with bootstrap.
-It is particularly key to account for covariance between adjacent angular space bins in the small-number counts regime here as each galaxy will contribute to multiple bins.
+In terms of `Poisson-like' uncertainty, it is possible to calculate the error bars from Poisson uncertainty on the $DD$ values, but \citet{Cress1996} and \citet{Lindsay2014} found errors calculated in this manner were a factor of 1.5 to 2 smaller than those estimated with bootstrap-object resampling.
+It is particularly important to account for covariance between adjacent angular space bins in the small-number counts regime here as each galaxy will contribute to multiple bins.
 In this paper we use 100 bootstrap resamplings to estimate the uncertainty at the 16th and 84th percentiles.